TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 4/Ecclesiastes 4.16.md

 ---

-There was no end of all the people, even of all them over whom he was: yet they that come after shall not rejoice in him.
-Surely this also is vanity and a striving after wind.
+There was no end of all the people, even of all them over whom he was--yet those who come after shall not rejoice in him.
+Surely this also is vanity and a chasing after wind.